Magic-Abracadabra/magic-import/README.md

-# Module not Found?
+# ModuleNotFound?
 Installing before Importing!
 [🎬 Demo](https://github.com/Magic-Abracadabra/magic-install/blob/main/Demo.mp4)

 A brief way to use your codes.
 Just copy the source code to start with.